bmd-lab/academic-kickstart/content/people/Lee-Burton/index.md

 date = 2012-06-18T00:00:00

 # Project summary to display on homepage.
-summary = "Lee Burton is the principal investigator of the Materials Data lab. "
+summary = "Lee Burton is the principal investigator of the group. "

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`